 As is the case in the remuneration system for all employees in the NCN wage sector, risk takers are assigned to salary brackets.
 Based on categorization in accordance with Delegated Regulation (EU) 2021/923, they are generally assigned to responsibility levels 1 and 2.
 In the remuneration system for risk takers, variable remuneration is designed as a maximum bonus scheme.
 The target agreement system includes quantitative and qualitative targets.
-The quantitative targets are derived from the operational planning of DZ PRIVATBANK (e.g. IFRS profit before taxes, CIR) and of the relevant segment.
+The quantitative targets are derived from the operational planning of DZ PRIVATBANK and of the relevant segment.
 There are also additional individual quantitative and qualitative targets.

-60 percent of the targets are measured over a period of three years; the other targets are measured over a one-year period.
+60 percent of the targets are measured over a period of three years; the other targets are measured over a oneyear period.
 Because the maximum bonus scheme is based on aggregation, target achievement for the individual targets ranges from 0 percent to 180 percent, whereas overall target achievement is limited to 100 percent of the maximum bonus.
 If target achievement for a particular target is below 50 percent, the share of the bonus for this target is zero percent.
 Deferral and retention rules have also been established for risk takers whose bonus exceeds €50 thousand.
 If the variable remuneration exceeds this threshold, 20 percent of the bonus achieved is paid immediately in the following year.
-Payment of the remaining 80 percent of the bonus set for the previous year is spread out over a period of at least four years, taking into account deferral and retention periods for risk takers below the level of head of segment.
-For employees at the level of the Board of Managing Directors at subsidiaries of DZ PRIVATBANK and for managers below the Board of Managing Directors at DZ PRIVATBANK (heads of segment, risk takers required to report directly to the Board of Managing Directors, and defined high earners) whose bonus exceeds the threshold of €50 thousand, the deferral period is at least six years (including retention periods).
-The deferred bonus is split into three or five pro rata deferrals (each amounting to a third or a fifth of the 60 percent).
+Payment of the remaining 80 percent of the bonus set for the previous year is spread out over a period of at least five years, taking into account deferral and retention periods for risk takers below the level of head of segment.
+For employees at the level of the Board of Managing Directors at subsidiaries of DZ PRIVATBANK and for managers below the Board of Managing Directors, and defined high earners) whose bonus exceeds the threshold of €50 thousand, the deferral period is at least six years (including retention periods).
+The deferred bonus is split into four or five pro rata deferrals (each amounting to a quarter or a fifth of the 60 percent).
 All amounts earmarked for deferred payment are linked to the long-term performance of DZ PRIVATBANK because they are pegged to the value of its shares.

-Negative contributions to profits are taken into account when setting bonuses and pro rata deferrals, which may cause the variable remuneration to be cancelled or clawed back in a period lasting no more than two years after payment of the final deferred installment.
-Variable remuneration is not vested during the deferral and retention periods.
-The amendments enacted in 2021 for the deferred payment of variable compensation, which are the result of implementing CRD V in national legislation (Luxembourg Law on the Financial Sector) and overarching remuneration regulations (InstitutsVergV and the EBA's guidelines on sound remuneration policies), will apply for the first time for the 2022 financial year.
+Negative contributions to profits are taken into account when setting bonuses and pro rata deferrals, which may cause the variable remuneration to be reduced, cancelled, or clawed back in a period lasting no more than two years after payment of the final deferred installment.
+Variable remuneration is not considered to be vested during the deferral and retention periods.